top of page

 Health insurance is not accepted for services.
 Clients with PPO plans and out-of-network benefits may be eligible for reimbursement for brief intervention/treatment services.
 An itemized 'super-bill' will be provided in these cases.
 Insurance plans will not provide reimbursement for forensic services.

-We provide a detailed report with findings and recommendations, including levels of care.
-The report will focus on evidenced-based treatment options and clinical best practices.
-You will receive your report in 7-10 business days.
+I will provide a detailed report with findings and recommendations, including levels of care.
+The report will focus on evidence-based treatment options and clinical best practices.
+You will receive your report in 7-10 business days..